Saddik Abdullahi Mahuta

-Justice Saddik Abdullahi Mahuta is the longest-serving chief judge in Katsina State, Nigeria from 1991 to 2013, and he administered the oath of office to civilian governors of Katsina State from Alhaji Sa'idu Barda in 1991 to Barrister Ibrahim Shehu Shema in 2011.
+Saddik Abdullahi Mahuta is the longest-serving chief judge in Katsina State, Nigeria, serving from 1991 to 2013.
+He administered the oath of office to civilian governors of Katsina State from 1991 to 2011.

+Early life and education

-Saddik Abdullahi Mahuta was born in Mahuta village of Malumfashi local government area of today's Katsina state on Monday 24 May 1948.
+Saddik Abdullahi Mahuta was born in Mahuta village of Malumfashi local government area of today's Katsina state.
 His father, Malam Abdullahi Sani Mahuta, was the 9th Galadiman Katsina, Hakimin Malumfashi till his death in 1991.

-Historically, one Dudi was the first Galadiman Katsina from 1808 to 1823 and over centuries, the traditional exists in Katsina emirate and one of the king-makers of Katsina emirs.

-Background

-Though born into a notable family young Saddik had a simple and common life like any other child of his age.
-It was not long after his enrollment into primary school that he moved to Katsina city where his life continued.
+Though born into a notable family, Mahuta had a simple and common life like any other child.
+Not long after his enrollment into primary school, he moved to Katsina city.

-Education

-Saddik began his primary school in Malumfashi but finished it in Katsina local government between 1956 and 1962.
-He proceeded to Government Secondary School, Funtua, in 1963 and completed secondary education in 1969.
-Saddik Mahuta attended Ahmadu Bello University, Zaria from 1973 to 1976, where he obtained his degree in Law and was called to the bar in Nigerian Law School in the same year.
+Mahuta began his primary school in Malumfashi, but finished it in Katsina local government between 1956 and 1962.
+He proceeded to Government Secondary School, Funtua, in 1963, and completed secondary education in 1969.

+Mahuta attended Ahmadu Bello University, Zaria from 1973 to 1976, where he obtained his degree in Law and was called to the bar in Nigerian Law School in the same year.

-Career in law
+Career

-Saddik Abdullahi Mahuta was appointed as state counsel, Kaduna state between 1978 and 1979.

-He became a legal officer, Kaduna Cooperative Bank Limited between 1979 and 1983.
+Mahuta was appointed as state counsel, Kaduna state between 1978 and 1979.
+He was a legal officer at Kaduna Cooperative Bank Limited between 1979 and 1983.

 Along with other lawyers, Mahuta established private legal practice known as Godiya Chambers Kaduna from 1983 to 1987.